craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Non-Nation Entities/Druids of the Idols/Druids of Terran.md

 The Terrans would come to work hand-in-hand with the first Elves of the region to build the foundations of [[The Empire that Never Was]] - but, as their name implies, this collective would not come to fruition.
 When the [[Great Fires]] came to the Northwest, those who could flee did, and those who could not would perish alongside the naive concept of a world-spanning "Elven Empire".

-In the time after, the Terrans would make attempts to regroup - most majorly in the east, joining what would become [[Cenva Minyo]], and in the
+In the time after, the Terrans would make attempts to regroup - most majorly in the east, joining what would become [[Cenva Minyo]], and in the north, occupying the [[Littetavarse]] alongside other "bandits and heretics" of the region.
+After their recollection, the Druids of Terran found themselves unable to connect with their Idol, not for lack of trying, but because Terran had gone missing in the Flames.

+The Druids of Terran now spend their days fighting [[The Church of the White Flame]] alongside it's many detractors, and searching the lands and the sky for any sign of their missing Idol.

 ## Governance
 ## Culture